-"How does alcohol affect stomach bloating?
+"How does alcohol affect stomach bloating?"

 Can alcohol cause or exacerbate stomach bloating?
 I have troubles with bloating, especially around my period, and I've noticed that it seems to get especially bad every time I go out drinking.
 If this is caused by alcohol, is it dangerous?
 Are some kinds of alcohol worse than others?

 This can make you feel full, just like any other calorie consumption.
 Second, alcohol is damaged to the lining of the stomach.
 Excessive alcohol intake causes breakdown in the natural protective lining of the stomach and leads to gastritis, an inflammation of this lining.
 This can lead to heartburn, pain in the stomach, and even ulcers and bleeding.
 The consumption of alcohol in excess quantities is damaging to the health.
 In addition to causing gastritis, it an lead to other long term health consequences, include serious damaged to the liver.
 As always the diagnosis and the management of your particular concern will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor might be advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.